djwang-stu/Tools/readme.txt

-switched to a new branch "feature1"
+create a new branch is quick & simple.